-For installer packages that contains multiple executable files, it is recommended to put the package into a common folder and set the folder to be Trusted Application.
+For installer packages that contain multiple executable files, it is recommended to put the package into a common folder and set the folder to be Trusted Application.

-The prompting depends on the Application Whitelisting settings, by default, it is trust by digital signature if file is not in the whitelist but the digital signature has to be listed under the Trusted Certificate list.
+The prompting depends on the Application Whitelisting settings, by default, it is Trust by Digital Signature if the file is not in the whitelist, but the digital signature has to be listed under the Trusted Certificate list.

 If an untrusted executable file is being run and launched by Windows Explorer, Application Whitelisting will notify for further actions as below: